Get Support

 Director

-A Fellow of the Institute of Chartered Accountants and an active member of the Australian Institute of Company Directors, Nicole serves on Boards and Advisory Panels aligned with her passion for the Health and Education sectors.
+A Fellow of the Institute of Chartered Accountants and an active member of the Australian Institute of Company Directors, Nicole serves on Boards and Advisory Panels and provides interim executive services for companies that align with her passion for the Health, Social Services and Education sectors.

-Currently, Nicole is the Interim Chief Financial Officer for The Australian Ballet, where she champions inclusion and financial literacy.
-Her career includes serving as Chief Financial Officer for the National Disability Insurance Agency and holding senior executive roles over 24 years at ANZ Banking Group.
-At ANZ, she led large global teams across the Institutional, Australia, Europe and America divisions during times of significant uncertainty.
+Most recently, Nicole was the Interim Chief Financial Officer for The Australian Ballet, where she championed inclusion and financial literacy.
+Her career includes serving as Chief Financial Officer for the National Disability Insurance Agency and holding senior executive roles at ANZ Banking Group, where she led large global teams across the Institutional, Australia, Europe and America divisions during times of significant uncertainty.

-A Markets and Treasury specialist, Nicole is known for her ability to develop people and strengthen the businesses she supports.
+A Financial Markets and Treasury specialist, Nicole is known for her ability to develop people and strengthen the leadership diversity of the businesses she supports, guiding strategy to enable sustainable operations, with a “make it better” approach.

 Melba Executive